 Students are not allowed to bring medicine to school.
-In the event a medication is brought to the school by a student, the medicine will be immediately confiscated and the student may be referred to the building administrator for disciplinary action.

-In order to properly dispense prescribed medication, the parent/guardian shall:
+In the event a medication is brought to the school by a student, the medicine will be immediately confiscated, and the student may be referred to the building administrator for disciplinary action.
+To properly dispense prescribed medication, the parent/guardian shall:

-- Provide the school with a health plan for their child who has a special medical problem (i.e. allergic reactions, asthma, etc.) - Present a medical consent form signed by the parent to the principal or his/her designee. - The school administration may determine by local school or school district policy the role of teachers and other school personnel in administering medications.
-If there is no nurse available, principals/administrators may designate personnel to administer medications.
+- Provide the school with a health plan for their child who has a special medical problem (i.e., allergic reactions, asthma, etc.). - Present a medical consent form signed by the parent to the principal or his/her designee. - Allow the school administration to determine by local school or school district policy the role of teachers and other school personnel in administering medications.
+If there is no nurse available, principals/administrators may designate personnel to administer medications after they have been properly trained.
 These designated personnel will be required to document each time a medication is given.
 All medications should be recorded on the student's record, noting the time and initials of the person administering the medication.
 The back of the record should show the full name of the person administering the medication, followed by initials in specified section.
 (Example- Jane Doe, RN (LC) 12:10 P.M.)